gradio-app/gradio/CONTRIBUTING.md

 When installing locally, you may also need to build the front end:
   * Navigate to the `/frontend` subfolder and run `npm install`.
-  * Then run `npm run build`.
+  * Then run `npm run build` (or `npm run build:win` on Windows).
-  * Then you can run `npm run start` to start a local development server (on port 3000) that responds to any changes in the frontend
+  * Then you can run `npm run start` to start a local development server (on port 3000 by default) that responds to any changes in the frontend

 ### Structure of the Repository